-DOI: 10.xxxx
+DOI: 10.5281/zenodo.10254901

 Abstract.
 This paper presents an analysis of the FAIR principles.
 It is addressed to data managers and scientists (as data producers and users) and aims to point out the crucial importance of providing proper metadata and take all the necessary actions in order for the databases to follow the FAIR principles.